How Respite Care Brings Relief for Caregiver Burnout

 In the event of these kinds of situations, the hospice benefit pays for a patient to stay in a Medicare-certified facility for up to five days and nights while the caregiver is away.
-Members of the hospice care team, who are in a position to notice the symptoms of caregiver burnout, can ask the team physician to provide orders to admit a patient into a Medicare-approved facility, such as a hospice inpatient unit, a bed in a hospital contracted by the hospice, or a nursing home.
+Members of the hospice care team are in a position to notice the symptoms of caregiver burnout; they can ask the team physician to provide orders to admit a patient into a Medicare-approved facility, such as a hospice inpatient unit, a bed in a hospital contracted by the hospice, or a nursing home.

-Not every caregiver needs a break of up to five days and nights, which respite care provides.
+Not every caregiver needs a break.
 Relief from caregiving can also be provided by other means.
-When a hospice care team member, including a hospice volunteer, arrives [at the home] or a trusted friend is visiting [the home], the family caregiver may utilize that time to run errands, take a walk or meet friends.
+When a hospice care team member, including a hospice volunteer, arrives [at the home] or a trusted friend is visiting [the home], the family caregiver can utilize that time to run errands, take a walk or meet friends.

 Re-energizing the Caregiver with Respite Care

-Spending time with others or taking a short trip can help caregivers catch up on much needed rest, gain perspective and foster a more positive attitude.
-To get the most from respite care, caregivers are encouraged to plan ahead to decide how they will spend this time.
+Spending time with others or taking a short trip can help caregivers catch up on much-needed rest, gain perspective and foster a more positive attitude.
+To get the most from respite care, caregivers are encouraged to plan ahead to decide how they will spend their time.
 The ARCH National Respite Network and Resource Center recommends that caregivers take regular and sufficient amounts of respite time and make this a meaningful and purposeful break from routine³.

 Respite Care is One of Our Four Levels of Care